 - Email 4: Only hours left to save $200 on MozCon ⏳

-Alternatively, they also built a Convince Your Boss to Send You to MozCon 2020 guide that includes a bonus letter template.
+Alternatively, they also build a Convince Your Boss to Send You to MozCon guide each year that includes a bonus letter template.
 How easy is that?
-Just copy and paste into an email, and customize a bit.
+Just copy and paste it into an email, and customize it a bit.
 The content in the letter is just like the rest of the event campaign, a little cheeky but straight to the point.

 As you can see, the content you produce for a content campaign can be varied, progressive, and impactful.
 Moz is making it really hard to say “no” to attending MozCon, aren’t they?